 These theorems are strongly related to our main theorems, as we shall see below.
 However, in order to prove our main Theorem \ref{Thm_ginf-mu} we shall need a version of Busemann's Theorem which combines several of the above generalizations and seems not to have appeared in the literature.
 Namely, we need a log-concave measure rather than Lebesgue volume, we work with half-spaces rather than even measures and centrally symmetric bodies, and we do not assume any kind of convexity on the sets involved.
 We prove \begin{thm} Let $e^{-\psi}:\R^{n+2}\to\R^+$ be a log-concave density and let $E$ be an $n$-dimensional subspace of $\R^{n+2}$.
 For every $u\in E^{\perp}$, denote by $H_u$ the closed $(n+1)$-dimensional half-space $E+\R^+u$.
-Let $x_0, x_1 \in E^{\perp}$ be linearly independent, $x_{\lambda} = (1-\lambda)x_0 + \lambda x_1$ for some $\lambda\in (0,1)$, and let $K_0, K_\lambda, K_1$ be subsets of $H_{x_0}, H_{x_\lambda}, H_{x_1}$ respectively, such that for any $t\in (0,1)$
+Let $x_0, x_1 \in E^{\perp}$ be linearly independent and let $x_{\lambda} = (1-\lambda)x_0 + \lambda x_1$ for some $\lambda\in (0,1)$.
+Assume that $K_0, K_\lambda, K_1$ are (relatively) open and connected subsets of $H_{x_0}, H_{x_\lambda}, H_{x_1}$ respectively.
+If for any $t\in (0,1)$:

-Then
+then